simontelephonics/transcribe-with-azure/README.md

 ### Sign up for Azure Speech Service

 Go to the Azure Portal, add a new Speech Service, and choose a pricing tier.
-The free tier gives you 5 hours of audio transcription per month--enough for a test or perhaps a small business.
+The free tier gives you 5 hours of audio transcription per month--enough for testing, home use, or perhaps a small business.

 <img src="https://user-images.githubusercontent.com/5303782/152031085-157890ac-dbc1-4716-9c73-7a621124a7f4.png" width=400px/>